gianni-rg/grg-website/src/input/en/posts/2019/9/6/speaking-at-microsoft-ignite-2019.md

 Sessions scheduling is not available yet, but I will share it here, as soon as they are defined by Microsoft.

+UPDATE 2019/11/01:

+* **Applied Deep Learning: new kind of multimedia content** will be on November 4th, h2.15-2.35PM, The Hub: Theater 10
+* **Sport actions recognition in video using Deep Learning at scale** will be on November 7th, h3.05-3.25PM, The Hub: Theater 10

 See you at Ignite.